leonardoayres/ShortestPathQuickGraph/README.md

 # ShortestPathQuickGraph
-Windows Console aplication example using of the compontent QuickGraph
+Windows Console aplication example using the QuickGraph compontent.